 Below we’ve chosen ten of Simon Armitage’s best poems, though of course, any list is bound to be subjective to an extent.
 We’ve also been restricted a little by what Armitage poems have already been reproduced online elsewhere.
 But the ten poems below are all well worth reading, we maintain.

 People are complicated, and are often jumbles of contradictions, mixing good and bad elements.
 This is the essence of this understated poem by Armitage – understated to the point that it has a sort of ‘anti-title’, refusing to comment on what follows – which follows the rhyme scheme of the Shakespearean sonnet, though its alternating rhymes are very similar (as can be seen by the repeated sounds in the first four lines: drive/side/night/lied).

 ‘Poem’ is a sort of obituary for an anonymous man – we know it’s an obituary because he is referred to in the past tense and is being ‘rated’ by people at the end of the poem, as if they are seeking to assess his whole life.
 The poem notes the different sides to the man’s personality.
-The fourth, eighth, and twelfth lines provide an insight into the darker and less pleasant side of the man, while the rest of the poem – or those first twelve lines, anyway – describe the good things he did.

 2. ‘A Vision’.